-In part because there are simply more open job opportunities available than there are qualified marketers to fill them.
+In part because there are simply can you buy ivermectin over the counter more open job opportunities available than there are qualified marketers to fill them.
 For example, in our 2018 Hiring Trends Report, data shows that demand for digital marketers is up to 59 percent while supply is down to 19 percent.

 So take a page from Cupid’s book and follow these six tips to woo the marketer of your dreams.

 redundantly 1.
 Act fast.
 Strong candidates are often only on the market for two weeks.
 A four to six-week deliberation window is simply not an option.
 When a strong candidate comes along, be prepared to act.
 Just like with a crush, be brave!
 Act now.

 2. Adjust recruitment messaging so only candidates who are the right fit respond.
 To attract the right candidate sooner, make sure the messaging used calls out exactly what you need and does not attract candidates who are a bad fit.
 It’s kind of like an online dating profile.
 You need to be clear on your non-negotiables so you’re not wasting your time or theirs.

 3. Build a culture that speaks for itself.
 79 percent of marketers we surveyed in our upcoming 2018 Marketing Hiring Trends Report said they would accept a salary offer at the lower end of their range if the company culture is a great fit for their personality and work style.
 Just like a first date, highlight the best parts of your company culture in the interview!